GraphStreamingProject/GraphZeppelin/readme.md

 10/12/20:
 - Find existing implementation of modular exponentiation
 - Two ways the algorithm can fail: if the buckets are all bad
+- Is c-test affected by guessing of mu?
+If so, should we check buckets in a particular order?